Most unsolved problems for customer-facing teams start as two problems.

 …spend your afternoons QAing emails that may never get opened, read, or clicked because they ignore the real reasons people aren’t engaging with your product

-…exert your mental energy coming up with new ways to navigate conversations around why marketing experiments aren’t addressing revenue-related problems without making anyone think you’re scapegoating them
+…exert your mental energy coming up with new ways to navigate conversations around why experiments aren’t addressing revenue-related problems without making anyone think you’re scapegoating them

 …put yourself through the emotional labor of having to plan experiments and ship copy without having all of the information you need

 …spend your working days building a feature, product, or content that is unlikely to ever have an impact on revenue